AlexOrlek/bacterialBercow/README.md

     * Characterising sequences using plasmid replicon typing and rMLST can help towards their categorisation (as plasmid / chromosome / chromid).
 For example, a sequence encoding >50 rMLST loci is likely to be a complete or near-complete chromosome ([Jolley _et al._ 2012](https://mic.microbiologyresearch.org/content/journal/micro/10.1099/mic.0.055459-0#tab2)).
 Likewise, any sequence with one or more rMLST loci is either a chromid or chromosomal sequence.
 However, the typing results should be interpreted cautiously.
 A chromid is a plasmid-like sequence that encodes some essential bacterial genes ([di Cenzo & Finan 2017](https://mmbr.asm.org/content/81/3/e00019-17)). rMLST loci (which encode ribosomal proteins) are not the only group of essential genes ([Gil _et al._ 2004](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC515251/)); therefore, absence of rMLST loci does not necessarily mean that a sequence is a plasmid - it could be a chromid sequence encoding other essential genes.
 Future versions of bacterialBercow could incorporate more comprehensive sets of bacterial core genes in order to better distinguish chromid sequences.
 * **Which deduplication method should I use?**
 The simplest approach is to deduplicate all sequences i.e. select a single representative sequence from each set of duplicates.
 However, if you are interested in plasmid transmission, this is probably not the best approach.
 Obviously, evolution and sequencing error mean that independent recovery of the same plasmid sequence will be very rare (and implausbile for long sequences).
 However, in the case of short sequences, cases of identical plasmids collected independently by different research groups have been reported ([Campos _et al._ 2019](https://mra.asm.org/content/8/9/e00051-19)).
 These interesting cases of transmission of short conserved plasmids must be distinguished from un-interesting duplicates (Genbank/Refseq duplicates, re-submission of the same sequence to NCBI, re-sequencing of the same sample).
 The BioProject accession id should ideally help to identify plasmids derived from the same sequencing project and thereby inform deduplication strategy.
 However, in my experience, BioProject ids are an unreliable surrogate for sequencing project, and therefore the default strategy is to use a repertoire of information: BioSample id, BioProject id, and submitter metadata.
+* **Why does using in-house sequences produce different final output files compared with when retrieving sequences from NCBI?**
+When retrieving sequences from NCBI, plasmid sequences and replicon typing information (plasmids.fa and plasmids.tsv) are recorded separately from rMLST typing information of non-plasmid sequences (nonplasmids.tsv).
+When in-house sequences are provided, plasmid and non-plasmid sequences are not distinguished; typing information is recorded in one file (typing.tsv).
+This is because NCBI sequences have metadata ("plasmid" genetic compartment; completeness annotation; accession title text) which can be used to filter out non-plasmid / incomplete sequences.
+This in turn means that after the filtered sequences have been characterised using plasmid replicon typing / rMLST, separation into plasmid / non-plasmid is more justified.
+Users providing their own sequences should use what they know about their assemblies as well as information recorded in typing.tsv to distinguish likely plasmid / chromosomal sequences.
+For example, if you have a complete assembly, then the longest sequence can be assigned as a chromosome, while other sequences can be assigned as likely plasmids.

 # Acknowledgements